ModestosV/BlackDice/README.md

 For now, the only way to run unit tests is by going to the following destination.
 A future goal is to add unit test support inside Microsoft Visual Studio.

 ```
-From the Unity Editor: General -> Test Runner -> Run All
+From the Unity Editor: Window -> General -> Test Runner -> Run All
 ```

 ## Troubleshooting